ethanfreire/100-days-of-code/log.md

 ### Day 8: June 22, 2022

 **Today's Progress**: Really hammered in when React would re-render a component.
 Super Important.
 Also made a cardlist components and moved some code to it.
 Also got to explore component props.

+### Day 9: June 23, 2022

+**Today's Progress**: Bit of a hectic day .
+But manage to squeeze in a bit of React tutorial.
+So learned today how css in React works.
+Gotta be careful your css doesn't overide over css.
+Can't wait to learn CSS in JS.